kamsol/tic-tac-toe/README.md

 ## Description

-+ This is a demo for React.
++ This is a tic-tac-toe game.
+This is also a demo for usage of React.